Mario9501/nrom-template/README.md

 > Copying and distribution of this file, with or without
 > modification, are permitted in any medium without royalty provided
 > the copyright notice and this notice are preserved in all source
-> code copies.
+> FILE0_DAT copies.
 This file is offered as-is, without any warranty.